 Is the Double-Stick safe for your patient?

-The real risk to the patient throughout their stay however is the fact that patient are at an increased risk of CLABSI if they have two central lines instead of one.
+The real risk to the patient throughout their stay, however, is that patients are at an increased risk of CLABSI if they have two central lines instead of one.

 This makes intuitive sense.
 You have two routes of entry for bacteria to enter the bloodstream.
 There are twice as many dressings to keep clean and dry.
 There are more ports to keep disinfected.